JanLahmann/Qoffee-Maker/README.md

 ## Installation

-In this example we will install the Qoffee Maker graphical user interface (GUI) on `https://localhost:8887`.
+In this example, we will install the Qoffee Maker graphical user interface (GUI) on `https://localhost:8887`.
 If you want to access the GUI under another URL or IP address, you can change this in the following steps.
 ### Prerequisites

 - Home Connect enabled coffee machine